Don't F*ck Up Your Skin

 As I centered more compound and explosive movements in my routines, my strain score jumped up to 9+ per workout.

 To further push me into the optimal range and meet my daily strain targets, I also carved out time for more cardio and more movement throughout my day.
-Seeing how my heart rate remained steady throughout the day and only really spiked during my workouts, I knew that I needed to make movement more of a priority, which can be a challenge with an office job.
+Seeing how my heart rate remained steady throughout the day and only really spiked during my workouts, I knew that I needed to prioritize movement, which can be a challenge with an office job.

-Again– I'm already in good shape.
-I'm a lifter and a certified personal trainer with a nutrient-dense, well-rounded diet.
-In spite of this, WHOOP has helped me visualize where I'm doing well and where I could be doing better, which has been hugely beneficial and has improved my workout intensity while decreasing the time I spend sedentary each day.
+Again– I’m already in good shape.
+I’m a lifter and a certified personal trainer with a nutrient-dense, well-rounded diet.
+Despite this, WHOOP has helped me visualize where I’m doing well and where I could be doing better, which has been hugely beneficial and has improved my workout intensity while decreasing the time I spend sedentary each day.

-Being able to get insights into how my body balances recovery and strain, and how those are trending over time, help me to ensure that I am giving my body what it needs from day to day to function optimally.
+Getting insights into how my body balances recovery and strain and how those are trending over time helps me ensure that I am giving my body what it needs daily to function optimally.

 So far, I've been incredibly happy with my WHOOP strap.
 There isn't a ton that stands out to me as a downside.

-If I'm being nit-picky, I would highlight that my WHOOP strap is my first piece of wearable fitness tech.
-Getting accustomed to having the strap on virtually 24/7– only taking it off to wash– was a bit of a challenge for me.
+If I’m being nit-picky, I would highlight that my WHOOP strap is my first piece of wearable fitness tech.
+Getting accustomed to having the strap on virtually 24/7– only taking it off to wash– was challenging for me.
 The WHOOP-sized indentation on my forearm, however, is now totally used to accommodating the strap and I barely notice it.

-With regards to the strap rarely getting in the way, I did see recently that the WHOOP 4.0 includes more wearable options, including shorts and armbands, which I suspect solve this problem.
-I haven't tried out these other forms of attaching my WHOOP yet, though, so I can't speak to them at this time.
+Regarding the strap rarely getting in the way, I recently saw that the WHOOP 4.0 includes more wearable options, including shorts and armbands, which I suspect solve this problem.
+I haven’t tried out these other forms of attaching my WHOOP yet, though, so I can’t speak to them now.

 My WHOOP strap can last almost an entire week without needing to be charged, and when it does need to be charged, I get an in-app alert on my phone well in advance.
 I don't have to worry about it dying mid-workout.
 WHOOP's battery life is one of its most impressive features.

-Charging is also convenient since you don't have to have your strap tethered to an outlet.
-WHOOP charges using a battery pack which you charge separate from the strap itself.
+Charging is also convenient since you don’t have to have your strap tethered to an outlet.
+WHOOP charges using a battery pack that you charge separately from the strap.
 Charge up the battery pack, attach it to your WHOOP strap while still wearing it, and continue going about your day until your battery is back up to full.

-Once you get used to wearing the strap virtually 24/7, you don't have to actively think about or plan your health monitoring.
-It's always there and running in the background.
+Once you get used to wearing the strap virtually 24/7, you don’t have to think about or plan your health monitoring actively.
+It’s always there and running in the background.

 As much as I love WHOOP, there are a few features I hope to see in the future that would make it even better.

-WHOOP is still a relatively young company, and they're actively innovating and rolling out new features at a steady pace.
+WHOOP is still a relatively young company, and they’re actively innovating and rolling out new features steadily.
 Their upcoming rollout of WHOOP 4.0 speaks to that.
-If a generous product manager at WHOOP sees this blog post, here are a few of the features I'd love to someday see.
+If a generous product manager at WHOOP sees this blog post, here are some features I’d love to see someday.

 Whether you're just getting started at the gym or are already a fitness enthusiast, WHOOP can help you take your workouts to the next level.